 The full Maternity Allowance payment is £172.48 per week, or 90% of your average weekly earnings (whichever is less).
 You’ll receive these payments for a maximum of 39 weeks.
 You can file your claim for Maternity Allowance once you’ve been pregnant for 26 weeks, and the payments should start 11 weeks before your baby is due.

 Reduced rate Maternity Allowance

 If you haven’t paid enough Class 2 National Insurance for the full allowance, don’t worry - you might still be eligible for the reduced rate Maternity Allowance of at least £27 a week for up to 39 weeks.
 As with the full rate, these payments should start 11 weeks before your baby is due.
 The application process for both rates is the same, and you’ll find out if you’re eligible once your application has been processed.

 It’s worth bearing in mind that you might still be able to claim the full rate of Maternity Allowance by making early National Insurance payments.
 Contact HMRC directly for more information on this.

 How to apply for Maternity Allowance

 You can apply for Maternity Allowance through HMRC.
-You’ll need to download and print this MA1 form from their website and then return it via post, along with evidence of your baby’s due date.
+You’ll need to download and print the MA1 form from their website and then return it via post, along with evidence of your baby’s due date.